vgoreiko/prCustomDocument/src/app/guards/README.md

 ## How It Works

-1. **`parentPermissionGuard`** runs first on child routes, collecting their permissions
+1. **`parentPermissionGuard`** runs **only on parent routes**
-2. **`parentPermissionGuard`** then runs on parent routes, aggregating all child permissions
+2. **Automatically discovers all child routes** and collects their permissions
+3. **No need to add guards to child routes** - permissions are collected automatically
-3. **`dynamicRedirectGuard`** uses the collected permissions to determine the best redirect target
+4. **`dynamicRedirectGuard`** uses the collected permissions to determine the best redirect target
-4. Users are automatically redirected to their first accessible route
+5. Users are automatically redirected to their first accessible route

 ## Benefits

 - **Automatic Permission Collection**: No need to manually maintain permission lists
+- **No Redundant Guard Calls**: Guard runs only once per parent route
 - **Flexible Routing**: Routes automatically adapt to user permissions
 - **Error Handling**: Gracefully handles frozen route data
 - **Type Safety**: Full TypeScript support with `ToolsEntitlement` enum
 - **Performance**: Efficient permission collection with duplicate removal
+- **Maintainable**: Add new routes without touching guard configuration